slavafrej/freeradius-dockerized/README.md

    ```
    cd freeradius-dockerized
    ```
-3. You will have 4 files in front of you.
-3 of which are configuration files
+3. You will have 7 files in front of you.
+5 of which are configuration files
    ```
-   clients.conf  Dockerfile  radiusd.conf  users
+   authorize  ca.cnf  clients.conf  Dockerfile  radiusd.conf  README.md  server.cnf
    ```

    - First of all, open the clients.conf file in your favorite text editor.